African bush elephant: Poaching

 Intensive poaching leads to strong selection on tusk attributes; African elephants in areas with heavy poaching often have smaller tusks and a higher frequency of congenitally tuskless females, whereas congenital tusklessness is rarely if ever observed in males.
 A study in Mozambique's Gorongosa National Park revealed that poaching during the Mozambican Civil War led to the increasing birth of tuskless females when the population recovered.

 Habitat changes

 Vast areas in Sub-Saharan Africa were transformed for agricultural use and the building of infrastructure.
 This disturbance leaves the elephants without a stable habitat and limits their ability to roam freely.
-Large corporations associated with commercial logging and mining have fragmented the land, giving poachers easy access to the African bush elephant.
+Large corporations associated with commercial logging and mining have fragmented the land, giving poachers easy access to the African bush elephants.
 As human development grows, the human population faces the trouble of contact with the elephants more frequently, due to the species need for food and water.
 Farmers residing in nearby areas come into conflict with the African bush elephants rummaging through their crops.
 In many cases, they kill the elephants as soon as they disturb a village or forage upon its crops.
 Deaths caused by browsing on rubber vine, an invasive plant, have also been reported.